agomez08/patrones_proyecto1/README.md

-# Tutorial - Kitchen utensils pattern recognition system
+# Tutorial - Kitchen utensils recognition system

 Guide for setting, configuring, and using a MIPI-CSI Raspberry Pi v2 camera with the NVIDIA Jetson Nano Developer Kit for the recognition of 10 different types of kitchen utensils.